top of page

 So you're left with more options to consider, more confusion about which path to take, and still no actual decision made, which is exactly where you started.

-What actually works: business accountability from inside your operations
+What actually works: accountability from inside your business

-Real accountability for solo business owners comes from someone who sees exactly what you're avoiding because they've watched you dance around this decision for weeks, connects the dots you're missing between what you said was important and what you're actually doing with your time, challenges the decision you're about to make for the wrong reasons because they know your patterns, remembers the full context of previous decisions and client situations and pivots, and calls you out when you need it with enough trust built that you'll actually listen.
+The kind of accountability that works for business decisions comes from someone who sees exactly what you're avoiding because they've watched you dance around this decision for weeks, connects the dots you're missing between what you said was important and what you're actually doing with your time, challenges the decision you're about to make for the wrong reasons because they know your patterns, remembers the full context of previous decisions and client situations and pivots, and calls you out when you need it with enough trust built that you'll actually listen.

-That's not a monthly business coaching call where you download context, that's not an accountability buddy you check in with occasionally on Voxer, that's someone inside your business operations paying attention to the bigger picture while you're heads-down in client delivery.
+That's someone inside your business operations paying attention to the bigger picture while you're heads-down in client delivery.

-Here's what effective inside-the-business accountability looks like in practice with real scenarios:
+Here's what effective inside-the-business accountability looks like with real scenarios:

 You've been thinking about raising your prices for 6 months now, you mention it every few weeks in passing, you've researched competitors extensively, you've justified it to yourself multiple times logically.